Facial Fat Transfer

 Third, the remaining fat cells will be transferred into a hypodermic syringe for reinjection.
 At this point, the doctor will have already marked on the face the injection points and determined how much fat needs to be injected into each spot.
 He will inject the cells at various depths, ensuring that the maximum number of fat cells survive in the targeted areas.

 Following the fat transfer procedure, the patient will likely experience some bruising and swelling on their face around the injection points.
-This is normal and will go down over the course of a few days.
+This is normal and will go down over a few days.
 Any discomfort can be controlled with pain medication recommended or prescribed by the doctor.
 Typically, the patient can return to their normal activities within a few days or sooner.

 The results from the procedure will be immediately evident and continue to improve as bruising and swelling goes down.
 They can continue to improve, in some cases, for months as the body settles into its final contour.
 The doctor will provide more information on recovery and results at the time of the consultation.

 The consultation is the first step in a facial fat transfer procedure.
 The patient should request a consultation by contacting our office.
 When the patient comes in for the consultation, they will meet personally with the doctor to discuss their goals for the treatment and why they are interested in the procedure.
 The doctor will perform a standard physical evaluation to determine whether or not the patient would be a good candidate for a facial fat transfer or if they may benefit more from another procedure, such as dermal fillers or a facelift.
 If the patient is a good candidate, then they will have the opportunity to schedule their appointment.
-The doctor will go over the procedure in more details, including preparation and recovery information and answer any questions that the patient has.
+The doctor will go over the procedure in more detail, including preparation and recovery information and answer any questions that the patient has.

 Contact Cosmetic Surgery Associates in Bethesda, MD today to request a consultation and get started on your cosmetic journey!